CodeYourFuture/syllabus-archive/react/week-21/lesson.md

 In addition, instead of just saving the value of the input in the state, we could have also transformed the string before we set it with `this.setState()`, for example by calling `toUpperCase()` on the string.

-Let's have a look at a more complex example where we want to build a form to let users enter information to create an personal account ([interactive example](https://codesandbox.io/s/m7p083zn6p)):
+Let's have a look at a more complex example where we want to build a form to let users enter information to create a personal account ([interactive example](https://codesandbox.io/s/m7p083zn6p)):

 ```
 class CreateAccountForm extends Component {